 There are more formal Ruta Puuc tours available in Merida.
 This small group tour to the Ruta Puuc and Loltun Caves that runs every day of the week and includes transportation and guide to Loltun Caves, Labna, Xkalak, and Sayil all for $55 USD.
 (Admissions and lunch extra.)
 This makes for a nice full day of adventure to all three of the Ruta Puuc ruin sites in addition to the Loltun Caves.
 You can book and check availability of this tour on Expedia.

 If you’re comfortable behind the wheel in Mexico, driving the Ruta Puuc yourself can be an ideal way to explore the mystical ruins along this awesome driving route in the Yucatan.
-The roads to and from the Ruta Puuc are in good condition and the Ruta Puuc is very well sign-posted.
+The roads from Merida to the Ruta Puuc (and back) are in good condition.
+Additionally, the Ruta Puuc itself is very well sign-posted and there’s only one main road to follow.
+So it’s easily navigable.

-Having GPS or a phone with data and a map app is helpful and advised.
+That said, having a GPS or a phone with data and a map app is helpful and advised.
 But such navigation tools are not absolutely essential if armed with a map of the Yucatan and directions how to get to Ruta Puuc.
+There are some further travel tips you should be aware of if considering the drive from Merida to Ruta Puuc, which we’ve furthered detailed in the section below.

 Road Conditions on the Ruta Puuc